RioS101/MealTracker/README.md

 You can keep track of your favorite meals by adding, deleting or editing items.
 You also can rate them by giving corresponding number of stars.
 It's also available to choose images for meal from your photo library.

 ## Screenshots
+    Screenshots must be viewed from left to right and then down.

 ![Start screen](Screenshots/1.png) ![Delete items](Screenshots/2.png)